Cogito/dominus/README.md

     * Stripe is used for payments, set your stripe account keys in settings.json.
 * Start game with `./run` in the terminal.
 * Open http://localhost:3000 in your browser.

+Map baking is broken on OSX.
+Waiting for a new PhantomJS version.